nutteloost/simple-swipe-card/README.md

 - Third-party widgets that use iframe elements
 - Any card that relies on complex mouse interactions

-### Dropdown Menus and Overflow Elements

-Simple Swipe Card is designed to contain all content within its boundaries and does not support elements that overflow beyond the card's edges.

-**Why dropdown menus aren't supported:**
-- The card uses `overflow: hidden` to prevent content from appearing outside its boundaries
-- This is essential for proper swipe gesture functionality and visual consistency
-- Allowing overflow would interfere with the card's swipe mechanics and pagination positioning

-Cards with overflowing elements such as dropdown menu's or input_select elements may work or may not work.
-Issues regarding the support of those elements will be closed.
-Fixing them takes too much time and effort and those fixes will possibly create new issues.

 ## Customizing with Theme Variables

 The Simple Swipe Card provides extensive customization capabilities through two primary methods: Home Assistant themes and card-mod styling.
 This flexible approach allows you to establish consistent styling across all card instances while maintaining the ability to customize individual cards as needed.